nunit/nunitlite/README.txt

 COPYRIGHT AND LICENSE

-NUnitLite is CopyRight © 2007, Charlie Poole and is licensed under the Open Software License version 3.0
+NUnitLite is Copyright © 2009, Charlie Poole and is licensed under the Open Software License version 3.0

 A copy of the license is distributed with the program in the file LICENSE.txt and is also available at http://www.opensource.org/licenses/osl-3.0.php

 NUNitLite is based on ideas in NUnit, but not on the NUnit implementation.
 In addition, some code developed in NUnitLite was subsequently contributed to the NUnit project, where it is available under the NUnit license.
+Subsequently, some (but not all) of the newer NUnit features were ported back to NUnitLite.

 ATTRIBUTES

-NUnitLite supports both an attribute-based and an inheritance-based approach to test identification.
 Classes marked with the TestFixtureAttribute represent fixtures and methods with the TestAttribute are test cases.
-Alternatively, test fixtures may be created by inheriting from the TestCase class.
-In that case, any methods begining with the case-insensitive prefix "test" are identified as tests.

 The SetUp and TearDown attributes are recognized as in NUnit.
 In methods inheriting from TestCase, the SetUp and TearDown methods may be overridden and will be called before and after each test.